-Each year, school children in Wales in Years 2-9 will sit national tests in Literacy and Numeracy.
-The dates for the 2019 Wales National Tests have been set and are listed below:
+Each year in May, school children in Wales in Years 2-9 will sit national tests in Literacy and Numeracy.

 We have collated some ‘Frequently Asked Questions’ from the Welsh Government’s website for you (below) to hopefully give you all the information you need.
 If you would like to see some sample test materials, they can be found on these links to the Learning Wales website for reading and for numeracy.